nitin-ppnp/SMPL.jl/README.md

 ```
 buildSMPL.bat
 ```
-This will create a build directory which contains all the needed shared library including **csmpl.dll**.
+This will create a build directory named smplbuild, which contains all the needed shared library including **csmpl.dll**.

 5. Check if everything is working by building the sample program **program.cpp** included in the repo.
 First, set the env variable `CSMPL_LIB_PATH` to the absolute path of the newly built **csmpl.dll**.
-Afterwards build the **program.cpp**.
+Afterwards, build the **program.cpp**.
 ```
 set CSMPL_LIB_PATH={absolute path to the file csmpl.dll}

 g++ src\program.cpp -o main.exe -lcsmpl -ljulia -L".\\build" -I"%JULIA_DIR%\\include\\julia"

-move main.exe build
+move main.exe smplbuild

-build\main.exe
+smplbuild\main.exe
 ```